Trump and the Russia investigation: What to know

 Trump’s former national security adviser, Michael Flynn, has also been charged in connection with Mueller’s probe.
 Flynn pleaded guilty in December 2017 to one charge of lying to the FBI – reportedly about his talks with a Russian ambassador.

-Flynn was Trump’s national security adviser only for a short time, but his connection to the White House was rife with controversy that still bedevils the administration.
+Flynn was Trump’s national security adviser for a short time, but his connection to the White House was rife with controversy that still bedevils the administration.
 Flynn resigned after less than a month in the position.

 At issue was his contact with Moscow's ambassador to Washington.
 Flynn and the Russian appear to have discussed U.S. sanctions on Russia late in 2016, raising questions about whether he was freelancing on foreign policy while former President Barack Obama was still in office and whether he misled Trump officials about the communications.